 Contrary to popular belief, there is no magic team of fairies that swoop into festival campsites and give all the tents to charity.
-If you leave your tent behind, it goes to landfill.
-It is YOUR responsibility to take your belongings home with you.
-If you wish to donate your tent to charity then please take it home with you and hand it in to a charity shop in your home town.
+It is everyone’s responsibility to take belongings home; if tent donation is on the mind, taking it homeward and drop off at a local charity shop.

-We take ethical sourcing very seriously and have been working tirelessly to ensure that all food on drink on site is as ethical as possible meaning that all tea, coffee and chocolate sold at the festival will be Fairtrade and all eggs and chicken products are free range.
+We take ethical sourcing very seriously and have been working tirelessly to ensure that all festival food and drink is as ethical as possible meaning that all tea, coffee and chocolate sold will be Fairtrade and all eggs and chicken products are free range.

 All food & drink containers and packaging are paper, wooden or compostable.

-Drinking water is available from the various taps around the festival and within each campsite.
-Please bring a bottle to refill rather than purchase single use plastic bottles of water on site.
+Drinking waterr, available from the various taps around the festival and within each campsite, can be used to refill bottles rather than having to buy single use bottles.
+Better for the environment and purse strings!

-We are increasing the number of toilets on site and have installed more waste water tanks to ensure that no contaminated water – or wee – gets into the watercourses or land.
-We have also installed site wide FREE composting toilets to further reduce the amount of waste water created.
-PLEASE think about the cows and use the 1000s of designated toilets across site for your disposal business!
+We increased the number of toilets on site and installed more waste water tanks to ensure that no contaminated water – or wee – got into the watercourses or land.
+We also installed FREE composting toilets site wide to further reduce the amount of waste water created.